 Equality objective Action How will the impact of the action be monitored?
-Who is responsible for What are the timeframes Early success indicators implementing 1 Monitor and analyse pupil/student Achievement data analysed Headteacher/ Annually in Analysis of teacher achievement by protected characteristic and Governing Sept assessments / annual act on any trends or patterns in the data that Body data demonstrates the require additional support for gap is narrowing for pupils/students. equality groups 2 Ensure that displays in classrooms and Increase in pupil participation, Headteacher Ongoing More diversity corridors promote diversity in terms of race, confidence and positive identity - reflected in school gender and ethnicity. monitor through PSE displays across all year groups 3 Ensure all pupils are given the opportunity to School council representation RED Annually More diversity in make a positive contribution to the life of the monitored by race, gender, in school council school e.g. through involvement in the School disability September membership Council by election or co-option), class assemblies, fundraising etc. 4 Identify, respond and report incidents related The Headteacher / Governing Headteacher/ Reporting: Teaching staff are to protected characteristics as outlined in the Body will use the data to assess Governing December, aware of and respond Plan.
-Report the figures to the Governing Body the impact of the school's Body April, July to racist incidents / Local Authority on a termly basis. response to incidents i.e. have whole school / year group Consistent nil reporting approaches led to a decrease in is challenged by the incidents, can repeat perpetrators Governing Body be identified, are pupils and paren nts/carers satisfied with the respoi onse?
+Who is responsible for implementing What are the timeframes Early success indicators 1 Monitor and analyse pupil/student achievement by protected characteristic and act on any trends or patterns in the data that require additional support for pupils/students.
+Achievement data analysed Headteacher/ Governing Body Annually in Sept Analysis of teacher assessments / annual data demonstrates the gap is narrowing for equality groups 2 Ensure that displays in classrooms and corridors promote diversity in terms of race, gender and ethnicity.
+Increase in pupil participation, confidence and positive identity - monitor through PSE Headteacher Ongoing More diversity reflected in school displays across all year groups 3 Ensure all pupils are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the School Council by election or co-option), class assemblies, fundraising etc. School council representation monitored by race, gender, disability RED Annually in September More diversity in school council membership 4 Identify, respond and report incidents related to protected characteristics as outlined in the Plan.
+Report the figures to the Governing Body / Local Authority on a termly basis.
+The Headteacher / Governing Body will use the data to assess the impact of the school's response to incidents i.e. have whole school / year group approaches led to a decrease in incidents, can repeat perpetrators be identified, are pupils and Headteacher/ Governing Body Reporting: December, April, July Teaching staff are aware of and respond to racist incidents Consistent nil reporting is challenged by the Governing Body paren nts/carers satisfied with the respoi onse?